 Lori and Tiffany recently invited me to participate in the Seattle Dream Makers event.
 The evening took place On The HIYU, a one-of-a-kind floating event space with a spacious outdoor deck, indoor passenger bar lounges that serve signature cocktails, a custom kitchen serving culinary delights, a programmable lighting and full sound system and views of Seattle and the Northwest for days!!!!
 On a side note, I highly recommend having your next event On The HIYU.

 The Seattle Dream Makers event was the chance for Seattle’s influencers to come together for an evening of identifying our dreams and visions on a board with a community of like-minded friends.
 The first part of the evening focused on creating these vision boards and the second part of the evening was to review and share our completed boards with other influencers and see how we can directly impact the dreams of our new friends.
+Some people had dreams of being a musician, actress, doctor, physician, hotel manager, chef, and many many more amazing dreams from our new friends.
+We discussed and got excited about how we could start following our dreams in Seattle, discussing some of the bars to play music in, some of the restaurants to cook and dine in, and also the EVEN Hotel Seattle, where one of our new friends could follow their dreams of becoming a successful hotel manager.

 Lori and Tiffany let me bring my girl squad, Blonde Mafia, Michelle Rylands, Mishana Egan and Heather McCain.
 Between the four of us, we have a lot of plans for 2019, so it was only appropriate to bring them with me!